threewebcode/W3/guide/vim.md

 The column and row could be figured out when the cursor is known.
 The expression is evaluated and found the matched text around the cursor.
 The character is insert command.
 The different character means different insert commands.
 The insert command can be insert, replace and append.
 The edit command can happen in the visual mode.
 The first letter is `g` character.
 One function is used to support all kinds of edit modes.

 The command could be completed when the command expansion is enabled.
 The function is composed of prefix `ex` plus command name.
 When the command name is typed, the command action function is executed.
-The smile command can print out the characters whick is like a smile picture.
+The smile command can print out the characters which is like a smile picture.
 All of the commands can be found in the file named `ex_cmds.c`.
 The commands are listed in the header file.
 The command name and codes are mapped.

 The command line can be executed to change the content.
 It has the language capability.
 The control flow clauses can be used to orchestrate the commands.
+The comments are prefixed with double quote.
+The script and native commands are executed in the script file.
+The less command is mocked by the vim plugin ability.

+The keyboard event is captured and character is read.
+The function is invoked when the character is recognized.
+The content and screen is updated by the functions.
+The function has a related action name and keyboard character.
+The terminal and signal are used to capture the processing points.

+The window and prompt is defined in the terminal library.
+The particular header files are needed for the window system.